HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Blog

-Some kids are more focused on food than others, even within families.
-Learn about some of the common food obsession behaviors in children and why they exist.
+Some kids seem more focused on food than others, even within the same family.
+Understand your child’s eating behaviors and what they mean.

-Can kids really be obsessed with food?
+Can kids really have food obsessions?
 Many parents would shout from the rooftops: Yes!

-As a pediatric dietitian, I’ve had many parents over the years tell me their child’s eating behaviors don’t seem normal.
+As a pediatric dietitian, I’ve had many parents of children over the years tell me their child’s eating behaviors don’t seem normal.

-They wonder if their child has a food obsession.
-A sugar addiction.
+They wonder if their child has an unhealthy relationship with food.
+A sugar obsession.

+Child obsessed with food?
 Food obsession behaviors in kids can take many forms.
-Learn 8 common eating behaviors that scare parents.
+Learn about your child's eating behaviors.

 Kids and their eating behaviors can be hard to figure out.
 If your child enjoys food, are they obsessed?

-If they overeat, are they fixated on food?
+If they overeat, have they lost control?
+If they sneak, are they fixated on food?

 If they ask lots of questions about food and eating, are they too focused on it?

-Most kids I know (even my own) get excited about sweets and treats, but some kids get really excited.
+Most kids I know (even my own) get excited about sugary foods and treats, but some kids get really excited.

 I mean really excited.